StanleyWan/FCND-Controls-CPP/README.md

 ![s5testresult](./images/s5testresult.png)

-From the result, it is not hard to see that after added with the feed forward acceleration, those overshoot, setup time and settle time become more controllable.
-And also, the drone can follow the drone trajectory consistently.
+From the result, it is not hard to see that when the red trajectory dded with the feed forward acceleration, those overshoot, setup time and settle time become more controllable.
+And also, the drone can follow the trajectory consistently.

 ## The converter between the cascaded 3D controller and the rotors
 In between the controller and the rotors, there is a converter that convert the thrust and moments to the appropriate 4 different desired thrust forces for the moments.
 The value of the thrust forces will then pass to the engins of the rotors.
+The following is the rotor layout in a 3D drone.

 ![3D Drone](./images/3D_Drone.png)
 The relationship between the lifting force on axes and the thrusts on the four rotor is as follows: